lolow/emission_allocator/README.md

 ## Time profiles

-The time profile are yml files of the following form:
+The time profiles are yml files of the following form:

     ---·
     :hourly:·